There are basically two ways of looking at which chequing account should win the title of Canada’s best bank account in 2021.

 The Simplii Financial (Formerly PC Financial) – No Fee Chequing Account

 It used to be that there were two leading contenders when it came to Canadian chequing account dominance – Tangerine and PC Financial.

 Then PC Financial changed to Simplii Financial, and there have been very few positive changes to go with the rebranding from everything that I’ve read and heard.
-Now I must admit that I’m not a Simplii user, so can’t speak from firsthand experience, but I know from the sheer number of emails and comments I’ve received from former PC Financial customers that the transition has been anything but smooth.
+Now I must admit that I’m not a Simplii user, so I can’t speak from firsthand experience, but I know from the sheer number of emails and comments I’ve received from former PC Financial customers that the transition has been anything but smooth.

 I should point out that like Motive Financial, the Simplii Financial no-fee chequing account is not at all a bad product!
 Any banking platform in Canada that lets Canadians bank for free is a solid deal in my books.
 Simplii has access to the CIBC ATMs (whereas Tangerine makes use of Scotiabank’s ATM network) and offers a very competitive product offering.

-It just simply isn’t as good as what Tangerine puts on on the table.
+It just simply isn’t as good as what Tangerine or EQ puts on on the table.
 The online platform needs an update, and the app could use a refresh as well.
 You can read my full Simplii Financial review here, and see exactly what’s good or bad about it.

 The Motusbank No-Fee Chequing Account

 I’m running out of ways to say, “Look this is a really good no-fee chequing account, but it’s just not quite as good as what Tangerine and EQ have built over the years.”